giuino/PiPowerBoard/Readme.md

 The Pi Power Board is a tiny add-on board for the Raspberry Pi

-It consists of a DS3231 RTC, an Attiny85, a 3A Buck converter and a fan It permits to power on and off the Raspberry via an extra 12v wire, let alone the 12v an GND wires
+It consists of a DS3231 RTC, an Attiny85, a 3A Buck converter and a fan
+It permits to power on and off the Raspberry via an extra 12v wire, let alone the 12v an GND wires

 it's born to ease the install of a Raspberry Pi in a car (dashboard, media player, carPc)

-Install:
 To install and have a fully working board we have to fulfill 4 steps:
 Enable I2C communications
 Check the I2C, Rtc and Attiny are working
 Enable the Real Time Clock
 Install the PiPowerBoardScript as an autostart script

-Let's start from the I2C communincations:
+Let's start from the I2C communications:
-Open the Menu->Preferences->Raspberry Pi Configuration Go to the Interfaces tab and enable I2C, "OK" and reboot on Reboot open a terminal and install: sudo apt-get install -y python-smbus i2c-tools
+Open the Menu->Preferences->Raspberry Pi Configuration
+Go to the Interfaces tab and enable I2C, "OK" and reboot
+on Reboot open a terminal and install:
+sudo apt-get install -y python-smbus i2c-tools

 after install try (on terminal):